 So, you’re sold on engaging your employees on social.
 Great!
 But how do you do it?
 Mandate employees to like everything you post?
 No way!
 You want it to be as organic as possible.

-I’ll let you in on a few of Red Caffeine’s tips and tricks:
+A few of Red Caffeine’s tips and tricks:

 - Create content that doesn’t suck.
 If you’re producing interesting articles, videos, podcasts, etc., then your employees might actually be excited to share (or brag) about the cool company they work for.

 - Add social sharing icons to blogs and videos.
-This makes it beyond easy for your employees to share by just a click of a button.
+This makes it beyond easy for your employees to share with just a click of a button.
 You want to make it as simple and as fast as possible for ANYONE that comes to your site to share your content.

 - Set the example from the top.
 If your leaders regularly share on social, others will likely follow suit.
-Just as good people beget good people, passion for your company begets passion among colleagues.

 Give it a try, and if your employees still aren’t willing to engage, maybe there are some quick changes you can make to your approach.